Trump fires longtime Librarian of Congress Carla Hayden

 "Personally, being a person of color, it means so much because people who look like me were forbidden by law to learn to read," Hayden told CBS News in an interview in 2020.
 "That means so much that here is a person of color leading the world's largest library."

+Prior to taking the post, she was CEO of the Enoch Pratt Free Library in Baltimore, Maryland, from 1993 until 2016.

+In his own statement criticizing the move, Democratic Senate Minority Leader Chuck Schumer called for the "position of Librarian of Congress" to be "appointed by a congressional commission" and "not by presidents that treat federal appointments like reality TV prizes."

-Democratic Rep. Joe Morelle of New York, the ranking member on the Committee on House Administration called the firing an "ignorant decision" that "will impact America's libraries, our copyrighted economic interests, and service to the American people by threatening support for Congress.
+Democratic Rep. Joe Morelle of New York, the ranking member on the Committee on House Administration, described the firing as an "ignorant decision" that "will impact America's libraries, our copyrighted economic interests, and service to the American people by threatening support for Congress.
 His decision is a complete disgrace."